amc19008/Venom_Gene_Annotation/README.md

     Scorpiones_Toxin_157_HYAL
     Scorpiones_Toxin_727_HYAL
     ...
-Now you have the three parts you need to run the
+Now you have the three parts you need to run the BLASTII_py_for_one.sh script.
+If you don't have biopython, you can download it before running:

+    pip install biopython
+You can check it installed properly by checking for the version:

+        python -c "import Bio; print(Bio.__version__)" To run the script, ensure that the proper paths to your Column1 and fasta file are substituted in the BLASTII_py_for_one.sh:

+    file="/path/to/Column2file/${line}_Column1.txt" #This is now the list of files Fasta="/path/to/fastafile/${line}.fasta"
+And simply bash:

+    bash BLASTII_py_for_one.sh